 More Highlights From the Festival

-This is just one of the great festivals that take place in Limerick, to find out more exciting and interesting events in Limerick check here.
+This is just one of the great festivals that take place in Limerick, to find out about more exciting and interesting events in Limerick check here.

 Sports in Limerick